rickwassing/cicada-develop/docs/overview-interface.rst

     - The 'Help' menu shows information about the software, the author, and the associated license, and provides a link to these documents.
 2. **Information Panel.** Shows all the information regarding the study, participant and recording (see :ref:`below <overview-interface-information-panel>`).
 3. **Tab Group.**
-    - The 'Data Analysis' tab shows all Events and Epoched Metrics in the current dataset.
+    - The 'Data Analysis' tab shows all Epoched Metrics, Events and Annotation in the current dataset.
     - The 'Average Stats' tab shows the Statistics averaged across the entire recording.
     - The 'Daily Stats' tab shows the Statistics for each day in the recording.
     - More tabs are shown, if applicable, to show Statistics for Sleep Window Events or Custom Events.
-4. **Data Analyis Tab and Panels.** Shows all Events and Epoched Metrics for each of the available Data types (e.g. Acceleration, light and temperature), in one panel for each single or double day segment in the recording (see :ref:`below <overview-interface-data-analysis-tab>`).
+4. **Data Analyis Tab and Panels.** Shows all Epoched Metrics, Events and Annotation for each of the available Data types (e.g. Acceleration, light and temperature), in one panel for each single or double day segment in the recording (see :ref:`below <overview-interface-data-analysis-tab>`).
 5. **Settings Panel.** To change the analysis window, change how the Epoched Metrics are displayed, and delete groups of Annotation types or Events with the same label (see :ref:`below <overview-interface-settings-panel>`).

 .. _overview-interface-information-panel: